YernurNurlanov/AdvProg1/README.md

 # FOOTBALL TOOLS

 ## Project description
 Footbal Tools is web application for footbal enthusiasts where they can create and manage their favourite teams.
-Player cards are dropping out of packs.
+Player cards are dropping after answering to questions.

 ## Participants:
 Ydrys Angsat, Yernur Nurlanov